Citation, DOI & article data

 - irregular, polycyclic, overhanging, step-like "apple core" lesion

-- ulcerating: large ulcer niche within bulging mass
+- ulcerating: large ulcer niche within a bulging mass

 - superficial spreading carcinoma